 When it comes time to negotiate the terms of a business purchase, asking the right questions can help the deal progress more smoothly.
-You can almost always expect that there will be a lot of negotiation between buyers and sellers.
+You can always expect that there will be many negotiations between buyers and sellers.
 So, when issues come up, good negotiating skills are necessary.
 When you know the right questions to ask, you will help to keep the deal on track.

 May I Have Professional Representation?

 Trying to negotiate a business deal on your own is rife with pitfalls.
 There are seemingly endless details to consider.
-When you are deeply emotionally and financially invested, it is easy to accidentally overlook some of those details.
-Or, you may react to any snag in the transaction more sharply than is necessary and create tension with the other party.
+When deeply emotionally and financially invested, it is easy to overlook details accidentally.
+You may react to any snag in the transaction more sharply than necessary and create tension with the other party.

-Having a M&A advisor at the negotiating table with your best interests at heart can make the process go much more smoothly.
-A M&A advisor not only has a more neutral perspective, but also understands the myriad of complex factors involved because they have negotiated so many deals before.
+Having an M&A advisor at the negotiating table with your best interests at heart can make the process go much more smoothly.
+An M&A advisor not only has a more neutral perspective but also understands the complex factors involved because they have negotiated so many deals.
 They also understand both sides of any issues that might arise.
-As a result, they will most likely already have a way to smooth over any differences to the satisfaction of both parties.
+As a result, they will already have a way to smooth over any differences to the satisfaction of both parties.

 How About We Split the Difference?

 There is usually at least one number that comes up that not everyone can agree on.
 Asking to split the difference shows you are flexible and eager to keep the deal progressing.
 This is a common negotiating tactic that can be under-utilized when tension builds.

 This is a time when having an experienced M&A advisor who understands how to get everybody talking again can be tremendously beneficial.
 Your M&A advisor is protecting your interests but also understands the other party’s goals.
 When one side makes an offer to help bring everybody to the middle, this gesture of good faith goes a long way towards ensuring the deal gets done.